c-cube/blag/content/ocaml/format_all_the_data_structures.md

   vertically ("v").
 The other kinds of boxes are "h" (horizontal), "v" (vertical), and "hv" (behaves either like "h" or like "v", but does not mix them).
+  There is a [tutorial about boxes](http://caml.inria.fr/resources/doc/guides/format.en.html) on OCaml's website.
 - the `"%a"` is similar to `"%d"`, `"%s"`, etc.
   (which print respectively
   an integer and a string), but it's used for user-defined printers.